Keith Johnson (phonetician)

 Keith Allan Johnson (born August 14, 1958) is an American linguist and Professor of Linguistics at the University of California, Berkeley.
-From 1993 to 2005, he taught in the Department of Linguistics at Ohio State University.
+He graduated from Norman High in 1976, before getting his B.A. in Religion from Abilene Christian University.
+In 1998, he completed his PhD in the Department of Linguistics at Ohio State University, where he later taught from 1993 to 2005.
 He is best known for his works on phonetics with about 20 thousand citations on Google Scholar.